GTPB/2021-11-ml-elixir-pt/episodes/06-supervised-learning-regression.md

 The plot, the value of RMSE (higher than in linear regression) and RSquare (lower than that for linear regression) indicates that this model is not as good as linear regression.

 ![Prediction Plot GLM](https://raw.githubusercontent.com/fpsom/2021-06-ml-elixir-fr/main/static/images/glm_train_dataset.png "Prediction Plot GLM")

+> note : R-squared is not the best metric for non linear models.

+Here is an example on how to use a [GLM with `caret`](https://www.kaggle.com/tentotheminus9/quick-glm-using-caret)

 | **Exercises**  |   |
 |--------|----------|